-Keep windows open – Ventilation matters.
+Open your windows to improve air flow – Ventilation matters.

 If you have rooms without windows, uncover all the ventilation vents, and it is advised to use fans in those rooms.
 Proper and consistent ventilation is vital for places which have high moisture level and no windows.

 Never dry your clothes inside.

-If needed, use a dehumidifier.
+Buy a dehumidifier.